Kong/docs.konghq.com/app/_src/gateway/upgrade/lts-upgrade.md

 Now, let's move on to preparation, starting with your backup options.

-## Prepation: Choosing a backup strategy
+## Prepation: Choose a backup strategy

 The following instructions lay out how to back up your configuration for each supported deployment type.
 This is an important step prior to upgrading.
 Each supported deployment mode has different instructions for backup.